elizabethrsotomayor/results-summary-component-main/README.md

 ### What I learned

 I completed this challenge as a way to get re-acquainted with HTML/CSS since I was without a computer for a while.
 I re-learned how to structure HTML markup and used CSS flexbox to complete this challenge.
 I built each side of the component separately, breaking each piece down to create a cohesive final product.
 I refreshed my memory about centering divs and centering the content inside of the div.
-The mobile version is not yet ready, but will be available in a future version.

 ### Continued development